Tilehurst (civil parish)

-Tilehurst or Tilehurst Without is a civil parish in Berkshire, England.
+Tilehurst, or Tilehurst Without, is a civil parish in Berkshire, England.
 It includes that part of the Reading suburb of Tilehurst that lies outside the Reading Borough boundary, together with the northern part of the adjoining suburb of Calcot, and a small rural area west of the two suburbs.

 The parish is bordered by the Borough of Reading, and the West Berkshire civil parishes of Holybrook, Theale, Sulham, and Purley on Thames.
 It lies entirely within the Reading West and Mid Berkshire parliamentary constituency.

+Demographics

+At the 2021 census, the parish had 14,312 residents in 5,718 households.